Application Guidelines

 Application requirements

-A high-quality AUDIO recording of three contrasting selections of approximately 30 minutes total in ONE file.
-Have clock timings for each selection ready to input into your application: once you upload your recording, a form for timings will appear.
-Please read complete guidelines below.
+A high-quality AUDIO recording of three contrasting selections in ONE file.
+Have clock timings for each selection ready, which you will input into your application: once you upload your recording, a form for timings will appear on the application.

 A photocopy of proof of age (scan of valid driver’s license, passport, or birth certificate)

-$125 application fee at time of application online by credit card OR the fee waiver form filled out on the application.
+$130 application fee at time of application online by credit card.

 Recording requirements

 Your recording must have 3 separate works recorded within the last 12 months, represented in ONE audio file.
-Please make sure the file name of your audio file contains no identifying information (name, etc.) and order your works as following:
+Please ensure the file name of your audio file contains no identifying information (name, etc.) and order your works as following.

 TRACK 1: Unaccompanied Bach (at least 5 minutes).
 Choose ONE or more complete movements of unaccompanied Bach appropriate to your instrument.
 Violists are welcome to choose from either the cello Suites or the violin Sonatas and Partitas.
 If you wish, you may submit movements from more than one work; be sure that this is clear when you submit the recording.